 Freak.
 As listed in my bio, my personal goal is to increase the

-cartoons, accessible pseudo code, asymptotic analysis, actual run time
+pseudo-code, asymptotic analysis, actual run time comparisons, and everyday use

-comparisons, and common use cases.
-The pièce de résistance, is fully functional
+cases.
+The pièce de résistance is fully functional

-C language is not a requirement) complete with unit
+language is not a requirement), complete with unit tests showcasing the